chandrabca22/C_Programs/README.md

 Que 11.
 Write a program to read a number and check that the number is even or odd.

 Que 12.
 Write a program to read base and height and find it's area.

+Que 13.
+Write a program to read marks of five subjects and print total marks & percentages.